ishanyaa/ishanyaa/README.md

 Hey there!
-I'm Ishanya—just a senior trying to keep my circuits from shorting out while majoring in Electrical Engineering and Computer Sciences.
+I'm Ishanya, majoring in EECS-Electrical Engineering and Computer Sciences.
 I love blending Theory ML, Edge AI, and Privacy to create cool innovations and exploring anything and everything—except for my inbox… that’s a scary place XD

 Always open to collaboration!
-If you’ve got a cool project, hit me up—unless it involves debugging at 3 AM, then we might need to renegotiate XD
+If you’ve got a cool project, hit me up!

 Reach me on LinkedIn: https://www.linkedin.com/in/ishanyaiiserb/